Public Records

 The following guidelines will expedite your request for Public Records.

-- Request forms are available at Ephrata City Hall, Ephrata Police Department, and in the navigation panel to the left.
-Fill out the form and bring, mail, or fax.
+1. Request forms are available at Ephrata City Hall, Ephrata Police Department, and in the navigation panel to the left.
+Fill out the form and return to City Hall in person, or via mail, email, or fax.
 Emailed requests should include the same information as requested on the form.
 There must be enough information to locate the specific document(s) you are requesting.
-You may also scan a completed form and email it.

-- Some documents may not be available under the Public Records Act, but may be available under other laws under certain circumstances.
-If any record is withheld or if parts of it have been censored (“redacted”), we will identify what was deleted and the law by which we have denied access.
+2. Some documents may not be available under the Public Records Act but may be available under other laws in certain circumstances.
+If any record is withheld or if parts of it have been redacted, we will identify what was deleted and the law by which we have denied access.

-- A response will be provided within five (5) business days of the time that the Request is received.
-At that time we will provide the record(s), deny the request, or give you a reasonable date by which to review and/or purchase the record(s).
+3. A response will be provided within five business days of the time that the Request is received.
+Records will be provided, or the request denied, or you will be given a reasonable date by which to review and/or purchase the record(s).
 You may be contacted to clarify the request in order to serve you better.